microsoft/BUILD25-LAB331/docs/docs/getting-started.md

     !!! tips
         1. The **Burger Menu** in the right-hand panel of the skillable lab environment offers additional features, including the **Split Window View** and the option to end the lab.
 The **Split Window View** allows you to maximize the lab environment to full screen, optimizing screen space.
 The lab's **Instructions** and **Resources** panel will open in a separate window.

-        2. For an easier view of the lab guide and VS Code open the lab guide in a browser tab outside the lab environment and then do a 3/4 to 1/4 screen split like this:
+        2. For an easier view of the lab guide and VS Code copy and paste this url `aka.ms/build/lab331` in a browser tab outside the lab environment and then do a 3/4 to 1/4 screen split like this:

             ![guide split](./media/screen-split.png)